zhl355/ICRA2020_RG_SDDM/README.md

 https://arxiv.org/pdf/2005.06694.pdf

-## Code will be available at the end of 2020.
+## Code will be open-source at the end of 2020.